 Under North Carolina’s wrongful death statute, there are four types of compensation to be awarded to the estate of the decedent proximately caused by the negligence of the at-fault party.
 These damages include expenses for care, treatment, and hospitalization incident to the injury resulting in death; the deceased’s pre-death pain and suffering; reasonable funeral and burial expenses; and the present monetary value of the decedent to the persons entitled to receive the damages recovered.
-The statute also allows for compensation in the form of punitive and nominal damages.
+The statute also allows for compensation in the form of nominal and punitive damages.

 Some of the above are straightforward, while others are not.
-Medical and funeral expenses are all readily accessible amounts, but how do you value present monetary value of a deceased person or the deceased’s pre-death pain & suffering?
+Medical expenses and funeral expenses are all readily accessible amounts, but how do you value the present monetary value of a deceased person or the deceased’s pre-death pain & suffering?

 Through NC case law, the courts have determined a way to evaluate the present monetary value of a deceased person to their survivors.
 There is no fixed formula, but the courts allow jurors to consider several factors to calculate these damages.
-The factors include the net income which the deceased would have earned during the remainder of their life; the services, protection, care and assistance provided by the decedent to their next-of-kin; and the society, companionship, comfort, guidance, kindly offices, and advice the deceased would have offered to their survivors but for their untimely death.
+The factors include the net income which the deceased would have earned during the remainder of their life; the services, protection, care, and assistance provided by the decedent to their next-of-kin; and the society, companionship, comfort, guidance, kindly offices, and advice the deceased would have offered to their survivors but for their untimely death.

 Valuing pain & suffering for a living person can be difficult but valuing it for a deceased individual is doubly so because the deceased person can not tell you what they went through.
-Fortunately, a thorough examination of the deceased’s medical records as well as statements from witnesses, family and friends can all be used to bolster recovery for your loved one’s pain and suffering.
+Fortunately, a thorough examination of the deceased’s medical records, as well as statements from witnesses, family, and friends, can all be used to bolster recovery for your loved one’s pain and suffering.

-A Wrongful Death Lawyer in Raleigh, NC will be able to help you navigate the stressful and often exhausting process of successfully investigating and bringing a wrongful death case to court, and can provide a jury with guidance on the true cost to society caused by the loss of your loved one.
+A wrongful death lawyer in Raleigh, NC will be able to help you navigate the stressful and often exhausting process of successfully investigating and bringing a wrongful death case to court, and can provide a jury with guidance on the true cost to society caused by the loss of your loved one.